smoke-y/New-Folder/ml.md

 $recall = \frac{true positive}{true positive + false negative}$<br>
 $F1 = 2\frac{precision*recall}{precision+recall}$

+Precision is used when false positives are expensive such as fire alarms.
+Recall is used when false negatives are expensive such as cancer treatments.
+F1 gives a good balance between the two.

 # Methods
 ### Cross-Validation
 Keep splitting the dataset and training and testing it on the new split.